pantheon-systems/documentation/source/releasenotes/2024-02-27-wp-cli-changes.md

 categories: [wordpress,action-required]
 ---

-We've recently modified the Pantheon wrapper around the WP-CLI executable to solve a number of interrelated issues that customers may have previously been using workarounds to solve.
+We've recently modified the Pantheon wrapper around the WP-CLI executable to solve a number of interrelated issues that customers may have previously been experiencing and/or using workarounds to solve.

 <h3>The Problem</h3>